-We are working on a research project with the goal of identifying systemic challenges to the sustainability of data driven tooling in science and scholarship - and we want your input.
+We are working on a research project with the goal of identifying systemic challenges to the sustainability of data driven tooling in science and scholarship - and we want your input [now closed].

 Data intensive research increasingly depends on open source (OS) software and data tools.
 These tools meet the needs of data driven researchers across fields better than commercial offerings and are often led by researchers with deep understanding of scientific domains.
 Open communities build and maintain these tools, and this work is often funded by grants and donations (Mozilla 2018; Eghbal 2016).
 While the scientific community’s usage of and participation in OS expands, the broader open source software community is experiencing a sustainability crisis (Eghbal 2016, see also the recent GitHub survey).

 We are specifically interested in hearing from folks who work with and/or contribute to OS data tools for research and data science.
 For this purpose, OS data tools are defined as open source projects that facilitate any part of your data workflow, including data collection, analysis, visualization, sharing, reuse, publication, and/or collaborative data projects.
 Sustainability is defined as a project's long term capacity to operate stably.

 Looking ahead, maintaining an innovative, independent data and research tools ecosystem is key to scientific advancement.
 Without coordinated effort, the open research tooling community will miss an opportunity to grow and become self sustaining.
 Revamping models for funding and sustaining open source projects that serve scientific and data driven research communities is timely, given the broader conversations on open source sustainability and cooperative movement within the open research space itself.
 The Open Source Alliance for Open Scholarship, the US Software Sustainability Institute conceptualization project, Joint Roadmap for Open Science Tools, and NumFOCUS' recent summit and sustainability workshop highlight the conversations on sustainability happening in science, scholarship, and data.